Skip to main content

 The operator selling a $5 latte thinks they're netting $4.
 They're actually netting closer to $3.
 Over a 200-drink event that's a $200 miss, which is more than most carts make in an entire weekday.
 Do that ten times a season and you're giving away a month of Pro-level revenue to arithmetic.

 This is also why minimum charges matter.
 A 30-person office meeting looks profitable at $6 a cup but the fixed overhead (same fuel, same loading time, same permits) doesn't shrink with the guest count.
-Our data shows small events under 75 guests need a $500 minimum to clear real margin, no matter what per-drink price you charge.
+Run the numbers and small events under 75 guests need a $500 minimum to clear real margin, no matter what per-drink price you charge.

 The shortcut

 The Event Calculator in VenVen does all of this math automatically, with your actual ingredient prices, your actual overhead, and your actual venue distance.
-You type 200 guests and it tells you: here's what to charge, here's your all-in cost, here's your margin.
-It's the Free plan.
+You type in the guest count and it tells you: here's what to charge, here's your all-in cost, here's your margin.
+The Free plan covers events up to 50 guests; Pro goes up to 500.

 If you remember nothing else: your cost per drink is roughly 1.75x to 2x your ingredient cost.
 Price accordingly.